JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 > $$ k = - I \* {&Delta;&omega; \over &Delta;t} * {1 \over &Delta;&omega;^2} $$

 Where the resulting k should be averaged across the rotations of the flywheel.
 The downside of this approach is that it introduces &Delta;t in the divider of the drag calculation, making this calculation potentially volatile.
-Our practical experience based on testing confirms this valatility.
+Our practical experience based on testing confirms this volatility.
 An alternative numerical approach is presented by through [[1]](#1) in formula 7.2b:

 > $$ k = -I \* {&Delta;({1 \over &omega;}) \over &Delta;t} $$

 Where this is calculated across the entire recovery phase.
 Again, the presence of &Delta;t in the divider potentially introduces a type of undesired volatility.
-Testing has shown that even when &Delta;t is chosen to span the entire recovery phase reliably, reducing the effect of single values of *CurrentDt*, the calculated drag factor is more stable but still is too unstable to be used as is: it typically requires averaging across strokes to prevent drag poisoning.
+Testing has shown that even when &Delta;t is chosen to span the entire recovery phase reliably, reducing the effect of single values of *CurrentDt*, the calculated drag factor is more stable but still is too unstable to be used as is: it typically requires averaging across strokes to prevent drag poisoning (i.e. a single bad measurement of *currentDt* throwing off the drag factor significantly, and thus throwing off all dependent linear metrics significantly).

 To make this calculation more robust, we again turn to regression methods (as suggested by [[7]](#7)).
 We can transform formula 7.2 to the definition of the slope of a line, by doing the following: